benabus/symbaroum/markdown/core_player_guide.md

 The easiest way to create a character is to pick an archetype (Warrior, Mystic or Rogue), one of its associated occupations (Berserker, Witch or Treasure Hunter, for example) and follow the recommendations regarding Attributes, Race, Abilities and so on.
 That way you will be ready to play in no time.

 However, there is nothing that stops you from creating a character entirely from scratch, without regard to archetypes and occupations, just the way you want it in terms of Attributes and powers.
 The archetypes and their respective occupations are only meant to inspire and to offer a quick and easy way into the game and the setting.

-> **The Group's Goal**
->
->- Lead a large group of people to safety
->- Establish an organization together
->- Establish a base for the group
->- Obtain more land, ships or wagons
->- Gain control of a specific location
->- Overthrow a leader
->- Become a force to be reckoned with in a specific location or in a particular area of expertise
->- Remove a serious and known threat towards the group
->- Lift a curse
->- Form an alliance with another faction in the area
->- Mediate peace between two fighting parties
->- Fulfill a prophecy
->- Find a legendary artifact or site

 #### ARCHETYPES (PAGE 82)